| | |

 Maharashtrian karanji for Diwali

 Every Holi, every Diwali, and every Ganesh Chaturthi, I cook a big platter of Maharashtrian karanji for the household during the holiday period.
-No matter how I decorate the house with flowers and diyas or how many splendorous sarees I wear, the festivities never seem complete without a collection of festive goodies to share with family, friends, and neighbors!
+No matter how I decorate the house with flowers and diyas or how many splendorous sarees I wear, the festivities never seem complete without a collection of festive goodies to share with family, friends, and neighbours!

 Of course, although this recipe is one of my must-have festival treats, you don’t need a reason to enjoy the Maharashtrian dessert.
 Sometimes, I make sweet pastries to pack in lunch boxes as treats or take on picnics (since they travel so well!)
 When I first tasted the mouthwatering sweets, I thought they were like sweet versions of a regional recipe from my home county, Cornish pasties… as it turns out, they’re nothing alike, but both are great for on-the-go!